centau/ecr/tut/crashcourse.md

 ## Example Usage

-All components should be defined within a single file that any file can require to use that component.
+All components should be defined within a single file that any file can require to use those components.

-`ECR` is designed around the typechecking feature of Luau to write more organised code.
+`ECR` is designed around the typechecking feature of Luau to write better structured code.
 When a component is defined, it is recommended to cast the return value to the type the component will hold.
 Doing this will allow you to utilize type inference.

 A simple example of defining components and creating a system: